nodejs/promise-use-cases/use-cases/extras/solutions.md

 setTimeoutPromise(50)
   .then(() => controller.return());
 ```
-The above code should print out `Waited 50 ms`

 Since the `getController` API only works on promises returned from async function invocations, the invoker can have full control over who gets to abort the operation.
 This can easily be done in a generic way:
 ```js